uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 #### 2. Server always sends a successful response (unless clinician has too many pending requests)

-To prevent attacks by flooding the API with association requests to non-existent children, we will set a max number of pending requests (number TBD).
+To prevent attacks by flooding the API with association requests to non-existent children, we will set a max number of requests (total between pending, accepted, and rejected) (number TBD).

 #### 3. IF `childID` refers to a real child, then parent of the child will see the request when they next retrieve the associations for their child

-#### 4. Parent can respond to the request by making a special request to the associations resource for the requesting clinician
+#### 4. Parent can respond to the request by making a special request to API

 #### 5. If accepted, clinician will become authorised for the child